 Option 1: From West-Bound I-80 (From Oakland/Treasure Island) take the Harrison Street Exit and connect with Folsom Street at Fremont Street.

 Option 2: From Westbound I-80 (from Oakland/Treasure Island) take the Fremont Street Exit and proceed LEFT at Fremont Street, turn LEFT onto Howard Street, then turn LEFT onto First Street which will connect with Folsom Street

-The Office of Investment and Infrastructure (OCII), successor agency to the San Francisco Redevelopment Agency (SFRA) proposes to modify the existing Fremont Street off-ramp from westbound I-80 via the San Francisco Bay Bridge to function better as a gateway into a pedestrian-oriented neighborhood envisioned by the Transbay Redevelopment Project.
-As the Congestion Management Agency for the city, the San Francisco County Transportation Authority (SFCTA) will implement the project on behalf of OCII, overseeing both design and construction of the project.
+The Office of Investment and Infrastructure (OCII), successor agency to the San Francisco Redevelopment Agency (SFRA) is sponsoring the modification of the existing Fremont/Folsom Street off-ramp from westbound I-80 via the San Francisco Bay Bridge to function better as a gateway into a pedestrian-oriented neighborhood envisioned by the Transbay Redevelopment Project.
+As the Congestion Management Agency for the city, the San Francisco County Transportation Authority (SFCTA) is implementing the project on behalf of OCII, overseeing both design and construction of the project.